ilirlikalla/Smith-Waterman-FPGA-module/README.md

-# Verilog code for calculating the Smith-Waterman score on FPGA
+# Verilog code(module) of a flexible, score calculation Smith-Waterman pipeline for FPGA-s
 This code models a Smith-Waterman alignment score pipeline.
 The design is adapted for FPGA implementations.

 # Folder structure: